-To be eligible for consideration for entry into the Master of Dietetics, applicants must hold a three year Bachelor degree or equivalent in a relevant cognate area (for example: science, health sciences, nutrition, food science, exercise science, biomedical science, allied health or nursing).
-Fifty per cent of each of the first and second years of the applicants' undergraduate degree must be composed of bioscience, chemistry, physiology and biochemistry, including a minimum 15% of a full-year load each of biochemistry and physiology.
-This is usually at least two biochemistry subjects at second year level where first year chemistry is a pre-requisite of these subjects and two physiology subjects also at second year level.
+'Fifty per cent of each of the first and second years of the applicants' undergraduate degree must be composed of bioscience, chemistry, physiology and biochemistry, including a minimum 15% of a full-year load each of biochemistry and physiology.
+This is usually at least two biochemistry subjects at second year level where first year chemistry is a prerequisite of these subjects and two physiology subjects also at second year level.'